ErwanBarbedor/Plume_-_TextEngine/readme.md

 ## Last version : 0.12.0

 ### Changes
-- New syntax: type annotation.
-In the macro definition, users can give the name of the function to call on a parameter: `\macro double [x:number] ${2*x}`
+- New syntax: conversion annotation.
+In the macro definition, users can give the name of a function to call on a parameter to convert it: `\macro double [x:number] ${2*x}`
 - All warnings are now disables by default.
 - New `api.warnings_all()`
 - `token:sourceLua(), tokenlist:sourceLua()` -> `token:source_lua(), tokenlist:source_lua()`